UMIACS/umobj/README.md

 ## Requirements

-These utilties and libraries all work with Python 2.7+ and Python 3.6+
+These utilities and libraries all work with Python 2.7+ and Python 3.6+

 They require the following packages: